Webinar Details

 High-quality data, improvement cycles, business impact, SWOT analysis, and tiles analysis

-Our calculations have determined that a significant amount of money has been saved, which is a great benefit of the situation.
+Our calculations show that a significant amount of money has been saved, which is a great benefit.
 The Juran Trilogy emphasises the importance of using high-quality data and continuously improving processes to achieve desired outcomes.
-To address our chronic waste of 33, we plan to improve using the burrito principle and select the next target.
-In the business case, we prioritise the impact of data quality over data science.
-The fishbone diagram shows how incorrect technology can negatively affect agility.
-Through tiles analysis, we can determine how to use our strengths to take advantage of opportunities, such as expanding internationally or launching new products.
-Our strengths, brand, and reputation can also assist us in addressing threats, such as poor online reviews and revenue decline.
-To determine potential risks, we evaluate our weaknesses and threats.
+To address our chronic waste of 33, we plan to improve by using the burrito principle and select the next target.
+In the business case, we prioritise data quality over data science.

 Threats and Opportunities arising from DQ Challenges